WellthCare

 • IRS rules governing the tax-advantaged status of FSA, HSA, and retirement plan contributions.

-The most advanced systems handle this complexity automatically.
-Using a patent-pending platform, they track preventive actions via standardized medical codes, maintain compliance-grade records, and automate the funding of rewards and retirement accounts-removing the administrative burden from employers.
+The best systems handle this complexity automatically.
+WellthCare's compliance-grade platform automates ERISA, HIPAA, and ACA recordkeeping while providing legal support services protection for employers.
+WellthCare's patent-pending platform tracks preventive actions via standardized medical codes, maintains compliance records, and automates the funding of rewards and retirement accounts — removing the administrative burden from employers.

 Actionable Insights for Employers